-Disasters large and small, natural or human-caused regularly affect people across the United States.
+Disasters of all types and sizes regularly affect people across the United States.
 These disasters can range from wildfires to hurricanes to mass violence and affect people directly as well as through exposure to media coverage of the incident.
 Often disasters occur with little or no warning.
 It is common for anyone who has been affected by a disaster to experience some level of reactions.

 SAMHSA Disaster Distress Helpline